Hurricane Erika (1997)

 Hurricane Erika was the strongest and longest-lasting tropical cyclone in the 1997 Atlantic hurricane season.
 It developed from a tropical wave on September 3 and moved west-northwestward across the tropical Atlantic Ocean, steadily intensifying until it attained hurricane status on September 4, becoming the fifth named storm and third hurricane of the season.
 Erika passed a short distance to the north of the Lesser Antilles, and later turned to the north in response to an approaching trough.
 The hurricane quickly strengthened to become the only major hurricane of the season, reaching maximum sustained winds of 125 mph on September 8; after maintaining its peak strength for 24 hours, Erika began to weaken as it passed over cooler waters.
 It turned to the east, weakened to a tropical storm, and became extratropical after passing near the Azores archipelago.

 The hurricane produced light rainfall and winds throughout the northern Lesser Antilles.
 The passage of Erika carried a cloud of volcanic ash to Antigua from the eruption of the Soufrière Hills Volcano on Montserrat, a rare occurrence.
 Strong waves from the hurricane produced beach erosion and coastal flooding in northern Puerto Rico, and caused the death of two surfers.
 Moderate wind gusts in the northern Leeward Islands and Puerto Rico left thousands of residents without power, and resulted in $10 million (1997 USD, $12.6 million 2006 USD) in damage in the U.S. Caribbean territories.
 Erika also produced gusty winds and light rain in the Azores.
 Erika was the only tropical cyclone in the Atlantic Ocean in the months of August and September, the first occurrence of such event in an Atlantic hurricane season since 1929.

 Meteorological history

 A large tropical wave, which eventually became Erika, moved off the coast of Africa on August 31.
 Shortly after leaving the coast, it displayed a large low-level circulation, though as it tracked westward, the circulation failed to contract significantly.
 It slowly organized, and by September 3 the convection within the circulation had sufficiently organized for the system to be classified as Tropical Depression Six, while located about 1150 mi east of the southernmost Lesser Antilles.
-The depression moved west-northwestward at approximately 20 mph under the influence of a well-established subtropical ridge, and late on September 3 the system intensified into a tropical storm.
-At that time, the National Hurricane Center in Miami gave the storm the name of Erika.
+This depression became the only tropical depression of the season to develop south of 22°N, a significant contrast to the previous year, when 11 out of 13 cyclones formed below 22°N. A large system, the depression possessed persistent convective banding as early as its formation, though these features were initially well away from cyclone's center.
+The depression moved west-northwestward at approximately 20 mph under the influence of a well-established subtropical ridge, and late on September 3, the system intensified into a tropical storm.
+The National Hurricane Center (NHC) in Miami gave the storm the name of Erika.
+By that time, the convective banding had formed over the eastern side of the storm's circulation.